OOPSpam/blog/_posts/2022-03-09-spam-protection-for-fluent-forms.md

 ## Intro

 Recently, we added Fluent Forms support to OOPSpam WordPress plugin after one of our customers requested it on [the WordPress support forum](https://wordpress.org/support/topic/please-add-more-plugin-support/).
-Compare to other contact form plugins, Fluent Forms is lightweight with as many features.
+Compare to other contact form plugins, Fluent Forms is lightweight with many features.
 It comes with a free version and paid [Fluent Forms Pro Add On Pack](https://wpmanageninja.com/downloads/fluentform-pro-add-on/).
 The free version has some limitations, such as no File upload, Payment integration, and many other complex fields.
 The good news is that there's no limitation on spam prevention techniques.
-All the options listed in this post are available for the free version.
+All the options listed in this post are available for the free version too.

 ## Honeypot